-John has funded healthcare for 46 patients in 10 countries.
+John has funded healthcare for 117 patients in 11 countries.

-Marvalie is a preschooler from Haiti.
-She lives with her parents and three siblings in a rural area of southwest Haiti; her parents are farmers.
-She has not yet started school due to her illness.
-Marvalie has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Marvalie will fly to Cayman Islands to receive treatment.
-On March 6th, she will undergo cardiac surgery, during which Surgeons will close the hole in her heart with a patch, and remove the muscular blockage from her valve.
-Another organization, Have a Heart Cayman, is contributing $17,000 to pay for surgery.
-Marvalie's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvalie's family overseas.
-Her mother said, "Our family has been praying for a cure since our daughter was a small baby, we are very happy to know our prayers are being answered!"
+Helen is a young student from Haiti.
+She lives with her parents in a neighborhood of Port-au-Prince; she is in first grade and likes her math and reading classes.
+Helen has a cardiac condition called ventricular septal defect.
+A hole exists between the two lower chambers of her heart.
+Blood leaks through this hole without passing through her lungs to be oxygenated, leaving her weak and short of breath.
+The surgery that Helen needs is not available anywhere in Haiti, so she will fly to the United States to receive treatment.
+On May 22, she will undergo cardiac surgery, during which surgeons will sew a patch over the hole in her heart to close it.
+Another organization, HeartGift Foundation, is contributing $14,000 to pay for surgery.
+Helen's family also needs help to fund the costs of surgery prep and travel.
+The $1,500 bill covers labs, medicines, and checkup and followup appointments.
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Helen's family overseas.
+Helen's father said: "Our family is all very excited and hopeful to know that our daughter's heart can be fixed soon!"